Skip to main content

 What changes next: First 8-10 investments expected within 12 months, with a dedicated India edge AI accelerator programme likely to follow.

-Qualcomm is putting $150 million behind a conviction that the next wave of AI will not live in the cloud.
-The chipmaker's new Strategic AI Venture Fund, announced by CEO Cristiano Amon at the India AI Impact Summit in New Delhi, targets Indian startups building intelligence directly into devices, vehicles, and industrial systems.
-It is the largest single AI venture commitment by a semiconductor company in India to date.
+Qualcomm is placing a $150 million wager that the future of AI won't live in the cloud but in your pocket, car, and factory floor.
+The chipmaker's Strategic AI Venture Fund, unveiled by CEO Cristiano Amon at the India AI Impact Summit in New Delhi, targets Indian startups building intelligence directly into devices rather than relying on remote data centres.

-The fund arrives at a moment when India's AI startup ecosystem is maturing rapidly but remains heavily skewed towards software and cloud-based solutions.
-Qualcomm is betting that the country's next competitive edge lies at the edge.
+This represents the largest single AI venture commitment by a semiconductor company in India to date.
+The fund arrives as India's AI startup ecosystem matures rapidly, though it remains heavily tilted towards cloud-based solutions.
+Qualcomm is betting the country's next competitive advantage lies at the edge.

 What the Fund Will Back